jjstwerff/Dryopea/doc/features/FEA0001_scripting.md

 Development
 -----------
+Errors on variable scopes.
+Those who are used inside a for loop should not be present outside that loop anymore.

-We need to still clearly document the changes versus normal rust code.
+We need to clearly document the changes versus normal rust code.
 - Possible types
 - No references
-- No lifetimes
+- No explicit lifetimes
 - Where do we pass by reference
 - Mutability
 - Variable declarations